-During the past months we have carried out a thorough analysis of our Verbund structures in Ludwigshafen.
+During the past months, we carried out a thorough analysis of our Verbund structures in Ludwigshafen.
 By assessing our asset base in detail, we reached a deep understanding of how to ensure the continuity of profitable businesses while making necessary adaptations.
 Let me now highlight the major changes we will be implementing.

-[Slide 21: Stepwise approach streamlines ammonia value chain while limiting impact on profitable downstream businesses]
+[Chart 20: Stepwise approach streamlines ammonia value chain while limiting impact on profitable downstream businesses]

 Let's start by looking at the ammonia value chain.
-Ammonia is the largest consumer of natural gas as a raw material in Ludwigshafen.
-Currently, we operate two ammonia plants at the site, which you see in the simplified diagram on the left of the slide.
+Ammonia is the largest consumer of natural gas as a raw material.
+Currently, we operate two ammonia plants at the site.

-Ammonia is an important input factor for caprolactam and with that for polyamide 6, adipic acid as well as nitrogen fertilizers.
-Caprolactam, in particular, has seen a tremendous build-up of capacities in recent years, especially in China.
+Ammonia is an important input factor for caprolactam and thus for polyamide 6, adipic acid as well as nitrogen fertilizers.
+Caprolactam, in particular, has seen a tremendous buildup of capacities in Asia in recent years, especially in China.
 As a result, European exports to Asia were already under pressure before the sharp increase in European energy prices.
-To reduce our exposure to the market, we intend to close our caprolactam production in Ludwigshafen.
+We must reduce our exposure to this market.
+We therefore intend to close our caprolactam production in Ludwigshafen.

-BASF's caprolactam plant in Antwerp is sufficient to serve captive and merchant market demand in Europe going forward.
+The capacity of BASF's caprolactam plant in Antwerp, Belgium, is sufficient to serve captive demand and merchant market demand in Europe going forward.
 By closing the caprolactam plant in Ludwigshafen, we will significantly reduce captive demand for the precursor ammonia.

 In turn, this allows us to close one of the two ammonia plants as well as associated fertilizer facilities.
 At the same time, we will use these changes as an opportunity to optimize our polyamide 6 production network and further strengthen this important business for the BASF Group.

-High value-added products, such as our standard and specialty amines and the Adblue[®] business, will be unaffected and will remain competitive.
+High value-added products, such as our standard and specialty amines and the Adblue[®] business, will be unaffected and remain competitive.
 They will be supplied via the second ammonia plant at the Ludwigshafen site.

-Let us now move on to the next value chain - adipic acid.
+Let us now move on to the next value chain: adipic acid.

-[Slide 22: Reduction in production scope for adipic acid safeguards profitable captive offtake while enabling further asset optimization]
+[Chart 21: Reduction in production scope for adipic acid safeguards profitable captive offtake while enabling further asset optimization]

 As one of the main precursors of polyamide 6.6, adipic acid is an essential part of our engineering plastics business.
 In addition to serving captive demand, we sell production volumes to the merchant market.
-Over recent years, however, margins in this part of the business have been steadily eroded due to overcapacities in Asia and lower than anticipated domestic market growth.
+In recent years, however, margins in this part of the business have been steadily eroded due to overcapacities in Asia and lower than anticipated domestic market growth.
 This situation became even worse with the sharp increase in European energy prices.

 In response to this changed market environment, we will reduce our adipic acid production capacity in Ludwigshafen and will close the precursor plant for cyclohexanol and cyclohexanone as well as the production of soda ash.
 With these measures, we will reduce our merchant market exposure while improving our overall earnings.

 Adipic acid production at our joint venture with Domo in Chalampé, France, will remain unchanged and has sufficient capacity to supply our business in Europe.
 We will also continue to operate our polyamide 6.6 production plants in Ludwigshafen.

-[Slide 23: Closure of TDI plant addresses sharp input cost increase and lower market growth]
+[Chart 22: Closure of TDI plant addresses sharp input cost increase and lower market growth]